 From: Sherry Mason

 Re: Determination of Positions Classified as Safety Sensitive

-meet the care those of concern whether a working a substance safety-ser firearms, drivers, so those invodetermine regulation evaluated Using the police off riewed the job descriptions and duties for the following positions and have determined that they criteria for a safety-sensitive position as set forth in the Policy, in that safety-sensitive employees employees who discharge duties fraught with risks of injury to others that even a momentary lapse tration can have disastrous consequences.
-Factors which have been considered in determining a position is safety sensitive include handling of potentially dangerous machinery, sharp objects, at heights, positions requiring a high level of cognitive function, and handling of hazardous in an environment where others could be injured.
-Positions which have been found to be astitive include firefighters, emergency medical technicians, law enforcement officials who carry fire and police dispatchers, 911 operators, heavy machinery operators, forklift operators, bus one (but not all) transportation workers, pipeline operators, gas meter repairmen, jail officers, and olved in security functions.
-All Department of Transportation (DOT) regulated employees are dot to be safety-sensitive by those regulations.
-Unless an employee comes under drug testing as of some federal agency, each position, job classification or department, should be individually to determine whether the employee is safety-sensitive in accordance with the above guidelines.
-The above criteria, the following positions have been classified by the Borough as safety-sensitive: incers, firefighters, emergency medical technicians, public works employees, and water and sewer is.
-Elected officials who are not otherwise classified as employees are not subject to testing under the determined of the properties of the subject to testing under the properties of the properti
+I have reviewed the job descriptions and duties for the following positions and have determined that they meet the criteria for a safety-sensitive position as set forth in the Policy, in that safety-sensitive employees are those employees who discharge duties fraught with risks of injury to others that even a momentary lapse of concentration can have disastrous consequences.
+Factors which have been considered in determining whether a position is safety sensitive include handling of potentially dangerous machinery, sharp objects, working at heights, positions requiring a high level of cognitive function, and handling of hazardous substances in an environment where others could be injured.
+Positions which have been found to be safety-sensitive include firefighters, emergency medical technicians, law enforcement officials who carry firearms, fire and police dispatchers, 911 operators, heavy machinery operators, forklift operators, bus drivers, some (but not all) transportation workers, pipeline operators, gas meter repairmen, jail officers, and those involved in security functions.
+All Department of Transportation (DOT) regulated employees are determined to be safety-sensitive by those regulations.
+Unless an employee comes under drug testing regulations of some federal agency, each position, job classification or department, should be individually evaluated to determine whether the employee is safety-sensitive in accordance with the above guidelines.

-Sherry Mason

-Date
+Using the above criteria, the following positions have been classified by the Borough as safety-sensitive: police officers, firefighters, emergency medical technicians, public works employees, and water and sewer employees.
+Elected officials who are not otherwise classified as employees are not subject to testing under this Policy.